-Students will be required to pay additional costs for books amounting to £250-£400.
-Consequently, students either need their own computers or they need to use the computers and software on campus.
+Students will be required to pay additional costs for books amounting to £100-£400.
+The cost for books will depend on whether students choose to buy new or used books, or source books from libraries.
+Students either need their own computers or they need to use the computers and software on campus.